What Defines a Contract?

 The market value of the consideration is, for the most part, irrelevant from a legal perspective.
 The law is concerned with whether the parties desired and assented to the contractual arrangement, not whether the exchange represented a fair market bargain.

 What Authority Defines a Contract?

-- Service Contracts - Common Law (Court-made case law)
+- Most Business Contracts - Common Law (Court-made case law)

-Most business service contracts (as opposed to contracts for goods) are defined by common law -- a tradition-based but constantly evolving set of judge-made laws that derives primarily from past court decisions.
+Most business contracts are defined by common law -- a tradition-based but constantly evolving set of laws that derive primarily from past court decisions.
 Which state’s common law prevails can be determined by factors such as where the contract was performed or where it was executed.
 Typically, the parties will establish the governing state law within the contract itself.

-- Goods - Uniform Commercial Code [Tex.
+- Contracts for Goods - Uniform Commercial Code [Tex.
 Bus. & Comm.
-Code] -
+Code]

 Contracts for goods & products are typically defined by the Uniform Commercial Code (UCC).
 The UCC is a standardized collection of guidelines governing the law of commerce, particularly with the sale of tangible goods and secured transactions.
 The UCC does not apply to service contracts.
 The UCC is a model act created by the American Law Institute and the National Conference of Commissioners on Uniform State Laws.
 Every state has adopted some version of the UCC.
 Texas has adopted the UCC under the Texas Business and Commerce Code.
 Note that courts have generally reviewed software and related technology licenses under Common Law and not the UCC.

 Many fields, such as utilities and real estate, have specific statutes that impact the contracting process.
 Government entities, like UTSA, also must abide by various statutory requirements and limitations when entering into contracts.
 Some of these statutory requirements are explained on the Business Contracts Website under the page “Common Contract Terms Explained.”